-Dylan Farrow, the adopted daughter of film director Woody Allen and actress Mia Farrow, is renewing her accusations that Allen sexually assaulted her in their Connecticut home in 1992, and tweeting excerpts of a story on the allegations that appeared in the November 1997 issue of Connecticut Magazine.
+In late January 2018 Dylan Farrow, the adopted daughter of film director Woody Allen and actress Mia Farrow, renewed her accusations that Allen sexually assaulted her in their Connecticut home in 1992, and tweeted excerpts of a story on the allegations that appeared in the April 1997 issue of Connecticut Magazine.

 Andy Thibault's story was a profile about Frank Maco, the then Litchfield County state's attorney, and a major portion of it details his role in investigating the charges against Allen.
 The story is primarily told from Maco's point of view, and includes snippets of depositions and interviews with many of the key participants in the investigation.